Top facts about Lionel Messi, the best footballer in the world

 It was not till Carles Rexach, a Spanish Catalan footballer and the sporting director of FC Barcelona, came to the rescue that Messi’s career was secured.
 The man was aware of the young boy’s talents and thus offered help.

-A controversial fact about Messi is that he is rumored to be on the autistic spectrum.
+is that he is rumored to be on the autistic spectrum.
 There are unconfirmed reports that Messi was diagnosed with Asperger’s Syndrome (a pervasive developmental disorder on the autistic spectrum) at the age of 9.

 This could disclose to some extent his exceptional sporting talent, and his unwavering focus on football, as those with Aspergers have been observed to interact differently with the world than others.
 Common traits include social difficulties, repetitive behavior, and on occasion extreme skill in specific areas, which could account for Messi’s remarkable ability on the pitch.